joshpaulchan/expanse-report/README.txt

 ### Window Capture

-The window capture program is an executable file, which will produce a Picture directory and a compound file in the directory the executable is located in.
+The window capture program is an executable file, which will send streams of data to a server that it successfully connects to.
 Simply open Win32Project3.exe under the expanse-report/1_code/expanse-window-capture/Debug/ directory.

-A blank window will appear- this is just a little visual feedback to allow the user to quit the program.
-In the actual implementation, there will be no user interface, and the program will simply be a component of the entire structure.
-Windows will be captured every millisecond, and updated accordingly.
+A simple UI will appear, and there will be a text box to input the IP of the server.
+If the box is left blank, then the program will default to a localhost server.
+Once the connect button is clicked, streams will be created; one for every window.
+Each of these streams will be updated every 50 milliseconds, and the data will be sent to the server synchronously.
+Once the stop button is clicked, no more action may be taken, and the program must be restarted to connect to the server again.

 ---